By Polly Sparling and Sabrina Sucato

 Pine Bush, 845.744.2226

-Fruit wines are the stars at Baldwin: The strawberry, black raspberry, and red raspberry wine (the latter is named Trilogy in honor of the owners’ triplet grandchildren) were all medal winners at the 2014 Finger Lakes International Wine Competition.
+Fruit wines are the stars at Baldwin: The strawberry and spiced apple wines are brilliant offerings, with previous black raspberry and red raspberry wines (the latter is named Trilogy in honor of the owners’ triplet grandchildren) were medal winners at the 2014 Finger Lakes International Wine Competition.
 The vineyard list includes several whites, off-whites, and reds, as well.

 Sip this: Perfect for the fall season, Spiced Apple “comes in a Mason jar with a cinnamon stick,” says Wendy Landolina, a member of the Baldwin family.
 “It tastes like Grandma’s apple pie in a jar.”